qzhang503/proteoQ/README.md

 The argument `col_order` provides a means to supervise the order of samples during the trend visualization.
-In the above example, the `plot_prnTrend` will look into the field under the `expt_smry.xlsx::Order` column for sample arrangement (see also Section 2.3 Correlation plots).
+In the above example, the `plot_prnTrend` will look into the field under the “Order” column in expt_smry.xlsx for sample arrangement (see also Section 2.3 Correlation plots).

 <div class="figure" style="text-align: left">